KwokHing/SentimentAnalysis-Python-Demo/README.md

 Data for this in-class competition comes from the `Sentiment140` dataset where the training and test data consists of randomly sampled 10% and 5% of the Sentiment140 dataset.

 - Text Pre-processing
-- VADER (a VALENCE based sentiment analyzer)
+- VADER (VALENCE based sentiment analyzer)
 - Naive Bayes
 - Linear SVM (Support Vector Machine)
 - Decision Tree